projectrube/passcode/README.md

 ## Running

 You can either run the application directly with `go run passcode.go` or build it first to create the binary with `go build`.

+## Game & Challenge Ideas

+Below are some ideas for using this rube...

+### Treasure Map

+This challenge uses `stages.go` which can be run with `go run stages.go`.

+- Welcome to the treasure hunt 🎁
+- To crack the code, you must find three clues scattered around the house 🏡
+- Each clue will contain a secret 3 digit code (more on that in a moment) and the details of the next clue 🕵️‍♀️
+- Type each 3 digit code into the keypad.
+If it's correct, you'll see a success message 🎉
+- The last one will give you give you the location of the treasure 🏆